 The Parks Director, William Nelmes senior, reported in October 1950 that "during recent months a considerable area of Bute Park had been cleared of unsightly trees and undergrowth and on the site in question a number of choice trees, shrubs and plants would be planted for the purpose of establishing a Botanical Garden in Bute Park".

 The Victorian garden layout remains, but since it was acquired by the City the park has been extensively planted with trees to form the Bute Park Arboretum.
-Other notable features, either current or historic, are the Black Friars Friary, Animal Wall, Summerhouse, and a Gorsedd stone circle.
+Other notable features, either current or historic, are the herbaceous border, Black Friars Friary, Animal Wall, Summerhouse cafe, and a Gorsedd stone circle.

 The one minute video clip below showing Bute Park opens with the Dock Feeder canal and moves on to the herbaceous border.
 It is an excerpt from the cine film Cardiff the City of Flowers, produced by the Cardiff Parks Department c.1960.
 (The audio is rather distorted.)

 Sources of Information